Saluki vs Saint Bernard: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Saluki and Saint Bernard is one of the most significant factors in choosing between these dogs.
 Saluki is characterized by a gentle, dignified, independent personality, while Saint Bernard tends toward playful, charming, inquisitive traits.
 In daily life, this means Saluki owners typically experience a dog that leans toward gentle behavior, while Saint Bernard owners find their dog more inclined toward playful tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Pick based on personality and lifestyle fit, not on an imagined ranking of the two temperaments.

 Best for Families with Children